carabina/Swiftest/README.md

 Now, build your project (`swift build`) and run your specs (`./.build/debug/Specs`).
 You should see spec output!

-Much more in the way of documentation and features coming soon including formatters, customizable runners, extension, you name it!
+Much more in the way of documentation and features coming soon including formatters, customizable runners, extensions, you name it!